Trevor Noah-Image Source@Instagram

 Parliamentarians Call for a Halt

 The tourism deal announcement drew criticism from parliamentarians who called on the tourism department to halt the project.
 The chairperson of the tourism committee, Tandi Mahambehlala, expressed concerns about public funds being used.
-However, Minister de Lille defended the decision, emphasizing that the private sector was responsible for funding Trevor Noah’s involvement
+However, Minister de Lille defended the decision, emphasizing that the private sector was responsible for funding Trevor Noah’s involvement.

 Private Sector Funding, Not State Funds

-Tourism Minister Patricia de Lille was quick to clarify that no state funds would be used to pay Trevor Noah for his promotional efforts.
+According to News24, Tourism Minister Patricia de Lille was quick to clarify that no state funds would be used to pay Trevor Noah for his promotional efforts.
 Instead, the bill will be covered by the Tourism Business Council of South Africa (TBCSA), a move that aims to alleviate concerns about public money being spent on the venture.

 Social Media Outcry